MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-releaseburndown.md

 ### Burndown of User Stories for a team

-This query is the same as the one used above, except it filters by team name rather than **Area Path**.
+The following query returns burndown data filtered by team name rather than **Area Path**.

 #### [Power BI query](#tab/powerbi/)